Robert Hunter (lyricist): Awards and legacy

 When the Grateful Dead were inducted into the Rock and Roll Hall of Fame in 1994, Hunter was included as a band member, the only non-performer to ever be so honored.
 In 2013, Hunter received the Lifetime Achievement Award from the Americana Music Association.
 He performed "Ripple" from the Grateful Dead's album American Beauty.
 In 2015, Hunter and Garcia were inducted into the Songwriters Hall of Fame.
 Hunter accepted the award along with Garcia's daughter, Trixie Garcia, accepting on behalf of her father.
 Hunter once again performed "Ripple".
 Hunter said his "pretty much" favorite line he wrote was in "Ripple": Let it be known there is a fountain that was not made by the hands of men.
 "And I believe it, you know?" he told Rolling Stone in 2015.

 According to the New York Times, Hunter's lyrics "helped define the Grateful Dead as a counterculture touchstone".
 Analyzing his lyrics became a popular exercise among the band's fans, something Hunter took pride in.
 His approach to songwriting is described as "deeply literary", and responsible for differentiating the music of the Grateful Dead from mainstream popular music.
 The Los Angeles Times compared his lyrical aesthetic to that of Bob Dylan and Randy Newman, and wrote he was one of the few lyricists who "delved into the unique characteristics of the American psyche".
 Hunter was the only writer to collaborate extensively with Dylan.
 During the 2000s, Dylan said Hunter had "a way with words", and "we both write a different type of song than what passes today for songwriting."
-Hunter was famously averse to explaining his lyrics and avoided interviews.
+Hunter was famously averse to explaining his lyrics and avoided interviews, once responding to a question with "If I could explain it in prose, I wouldn't have had to write the song."

 Dennis McNally, author of a history of the Grateful Dead, said the band only "developed their potential for greatness" after they made Hunter their main lyricist.
 McNally writes that while Garcia was one of the "outstanding guitar players and songwriters of his generation", his lyrical abilities were minor.
 Many of the Grateful Dead's early lyrics were "superficial" and simple.
 From Hunter and Garcia's collaboration came many of the songs McNally calls the band's masterpieces, including "Ripple", "Brokedown Palace", and "Attics of My Life".
 According to Rolling Stone, "[considered] one of rock's most ambitious and dazzling lyricists, Hunter was the literary counterpoint to the band's musical experimentation", and his lyrics were "as much a part of the band as Jerry Garcia's singing and guitar."

 After his death, his widow, Maureen, discovered a manuscript that details the Grateful Dead's history to Hunter’s first encounter with guitarist Jerry Garcia in Palo Alto in 1961.
 This manuscript will be published posthumously.